Glaucoma

 Glaucoma is the name for a group of eye diseases related to the optic nerve.
 The optic nerve sends information from the eyes to the brain.

-The most common cause glaucoma is increased eye pressure (intraocular pressure).
-Increased eye pressure leads to a build up of fluid behind the eye that causes damage to the optic nerve.
+The most common cause of glaucoma is increased eye pressure (intraocular pressure).
+Increased eye pressure can lead to a buildup of fluid behind the eye, which can damage the optic nerve.

-Glaucoma can lead to vision loss, starting with peripheral vision.
+Glaucoma can lead to vision loss, often starting with peripheral vision.

 Our clinic